getpatchwork/git-pw/README.rst

 ``pw.password``
   The password for your Patchwork account.

+If only read-only access is desired, credentials can be omitted.

 The following settings are **optional** and may need to be set depending on your Patchwork instance's configuration: